Bacchus is a grape that has come to my mind as one of England’s exciting white wine grapes.

 Chapel Down Tenterden Estate Bacchus

 Chapel Down has made Bacchus one of its specialities and it has several on offer.
+Just like the Chapel Down Sparkling Bacchus above.
 The Tenterden Estate Bacchus is produced from vines on the estate and some of these were planted in 1987.
 The winery and cellar door are on this estate just outside of the township of Tenterden in Kent, one of England’s southern counties.

 Older vines, such as these, are noted for harvesting less fruit, but with more character and intensity.
 And the fruit here certainly has that concentration of classic elderflower, apple and citrus zest with a complement of savoury spice from lees contact. £19